 They are much more than just a Yoast Wordpress SEO plugin or an SEOMoz account.

-HubSpot also requires you to prepay for a year, and that's a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)
+HubSpot also requires you to prepay for a year (or at least commmit to a one year agreement), and that's a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)

-But to be totally honest with you, entrepreneurs can be a flighty group of people and sometimes we need to just dig deep, pay a healthy sum and use that big credit card statement as an attention-focusing tool that makes us stick with one thing to realize an ROI because doing 37 things to 90% completion just leaves you tired, frustrated and broke.
+But you and I know that entrepreneurs can be a flighty group and sometimes we need to just dig deep, pay a healthy sum and use that big credit card statement as an attention-focusing tool that makes us stick with one thing to realize an ROI because doing 37 things to 90% completion just leaves you tired, frustrated and broke.

 Case In Point: I help quite a few people switch over from Ontraport to Infusionsoft on a regular basis.
 Ontraport offers a free trial, an optional setup fee and a 90-day refund when you start.
 So people jump in to Ontraport literally expecting to not use it.

 They are LOOKING for reasons to not like it.
 And guess what?

 They find those reasons, but only after wasting 90 days with something that didn't meet their needs.
 So they come to me, pay the $999 to $2,999 Infusionsoft Kickstart and get the help and the tool they need to grow.
 So charging a decent amount for a great tool and great support is a good thing.

 Infusionsoft, on the other hand, after the $999 to $1,999 Kickstart, offers a month-to-month contract.
 However, despite this more affordable approach to bringing on new clients, I still see too many people cancel Infusionsoft both after a very short time—like during their 30-day Kickstart—and even months and years later because they just aren't using the software.